 Common behaviours and warning signs for suicide include:

 - showing a drastic change in mood or behaviour

 - being aggressive and irritable

-- possessing weapons, sharp objects or medication
+- having access to weapons, sharp objects or medicine

 - self-harming (such as cutting their skin)